floydhub/floyd-docs/docs/guides/style_transfer.md

 ## Model API

 You can now host this model as a REST API.
-This means you can send any image to this API as a HTTP request and it will be style transfered.
+This means you can send any image to this API as a HTTP request and it will be style transferred.

 ### Serve mode